One Calorie is Equivalent to One Gram of TNT in Terms of Energy

 Today I found out that one Calorie is equivalent to one gram of TNT in terms of energy.
-(It is important to note the capital “C” in calorie which signifies a kilo-calorie, also known as a “food calorie” because the value listed on food labels are typically in kilo-calories.)
+(It is important to note the capital “C” in calorie signifies a kilo-calorie, also known as a “food calorie” because the value listed on food labels are typically in kilo-calories.)

 A Calorie is the amount of energy required to raise the temperature of one kilogram of water by one degree Celsius.
 One Calorie is also approximately 4.184 kilojoules or about 1.16 watt/hours.